 There are two widely accepted methods for estimating cycling calorie expenditure.
 The MET method uses Metabolic Equivalent of Task values from the Compendium of Physical Activities.
 You select a riding intensity level and the calculator applies the formula: Calories = MET × weight (kg) × duration (hours).

 The power-based method is more accurate because it uses actual mechanical work output measured by a power meter or smart trainer.
-It converts kilojoules of work into kilocalories using the ~25% human metabolic efficiency factor, which means your body burns roughly 4 kJ of energy for every 1 kJ of pedaling work.
+It converts watts × time into kilocalories using a typical 20-25% human metabolic efficiency, which is why cyclists often treat 1 kJ of mechanical work as roughly 1 kcal burned.

 | Intensity Level | Speed Range | MET Value | Cal/hr (70 kg) |